 Periodically throughout your clear aligners journey, you should visit us so we can monitor your progress, answer any questions you have, and make sure you have what you need for your treatment to be successful.

-Clear aligners can be used to treat most cases of mild to moderate dental misalignment.
-Here are some specific examples of issues that they are commonly used to address:
+Do you want to straighten your teeth without the metal?
+If so, we have good news: clear aligners can be used to treat most cases of mild to moderate dental misalignment.
+If you are interested in learning some specific examples of issues that they are commonly used to address, simply read on!

 Some of the most noteworthy benefits of clear aligners are: